vuejs/docs/src/guide/composition-api-introduction.md

 }
 ```

-As you can see, this component has several responsibilities:
+This component has several responsibilities:

 1. Getting repositories from a presumedly external API for that user name and refreshing it whenever the user changes
-2. Filtering repositories based on a `searchQuery` text
+2. Searching for repositories using a `searchQuery` string
-3. Filtering repositories based on a `filters` object
+3. Filtering repositories using a `filters` object

-The above way of building components, enforces code that is organized by option types within the component itself (data, computed, methods, watch), which is OK in most cases.
-However, usually when our components grow the list of **logical concerns** is also growing.
-This can lead to components that are hard to read and understand, especially to someone that hasn’t originally written it.
+Organizing logics with component's options (`data`, `computed`, `methods`, `watch`) works in most cases.
+However, when our components get bigger, the list of **logical concerns** also grows.
+This can lead to components that are hard to read and understand, especially for people who didn't write them in the first place.

 ![Vue Option API: Code grouped by option type](https://user-images.githubusercontent.com/499550/62783021-7ce24400-ba89-11e9-9dd3-36f4f6b1fae2.png)

 Please consider this colourful example on the side for second or two as it presents a larger component with its **logical concerns** grouped by colours.

-Such fragmentation is exactly what makes it difficult to understand and maintain a complex component.
-The forced separation via options obscures the underlying logical concerns.
-In addition, when working on a single logical concern we have to constantly "jump" around option blocks to find the parts related to that concern.
+Such fragmentation is what makes it difficult to understand and maintain a complex component.
+The separation of options obscures the underlying logical concerns.
+In addition, when working on a single logical concern, we have to constantly "jump" around option blocks for the relevant code.

 It would be much nicer if we could collocate code related to the same logical concern.
 And this is exactly what the Composition API enables us to do.